 - In the File Pattern field, type in a prefix

 or a file naming patternfor the exported files —see About File Naming Patterns.

-- In the Export Movie Format panel, configure the following options:
+- In the Export Movie Format section, configure the following options:

 - In the Movie Format drop-down, select an export format:

-- Click on Movie Options if you want to customize the video and audio encoding settings for your movie file.
-If you are exporting in QuickTime Movie (.mov) format, see Configuring Movie Settings for QuickTime Movies.
-If you are exporting in Windows Media Video (.wmv) format, see Configuring Movie Settings for Windows Media Video.
+- If you are exporting in Windows Media Video (.wmv) format, see Configuring Movie Settings for Windows Media Video.

 - Per Scene: Create one movie file for each scene in your project.